chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |1	|2012|Helmets|149.71669
 |2	|2013|Helmets|543.21975

-There was only "Helmets" sub-category has discount promotion in both years 2012, 2013. <br> A substantial increase in the discount cost from 2012 to 2013 indicating a more aggressive discount strategy or higher sales volume benefiting from seasonal discounts.
+The "Helmets" sub-category was the only one with discount promotions in both 2012 and 2013. <br> There was a significant increase in discount costs from 2012 to 2013, suggesting a more aggressive discount strategy or higher sales volumes benefiting from seasonal discounts.

 #### Query 05: Query 5: Retention rate of Customer in 2014 with status of Successfully Shipped (Cohort Analysis)
 ```sql